jenkins-x/jx/README.md

 ## Troubleshooting

+If you are using a Mac then `hyperkit` is the best VM driver to use - but does require you to install a recent [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) first.
+Maybe try that then retry `jx create cluster minikube`?

-If you have issues getting started with minikube here's a few things to try:
+If your minikube is failing to startup then you could try:

     minikube delete
     rm -rf ~/.minikube

+If the `rm` fails you may need to do:

+    sudo rm -rf ~/.minikube

-Now try again - sometimes there are stale certs hanging around from old installations of minikube?
+Now try `jx create cluster minikube` again - did that help?
+Sometimes there are stale certs or files hanging around from old installations of minikube that can break things.

 Sometimes a reboot can help in cases where virtualisation goes wrong ;)